How many pieces of software did it take to run your last Public Relations campaign?

-If your company has decided to address these gaps, where do you even start?
-This guide goes through the advantages of using a PR software, and will help you with some of the most important features you should be looking for in the process of choosing one, including newsroom software, PR distribution, media monitoring, and analytics.
+Where do you even start if your company has decided to address these gaps?
+This guide goes through the advantages of using PR software and will help you with some of the most important features you should be looking for in the process of choosing one, including newsroom software, PR distribution, media monitoring, and analytics.

 For forward-thinking companies the role of the newsroom has changed in recent years.
 PR Specialists have become multimedia journalists; hosting podcasts and YouTube tv shows; creating libraries of crisp photography instead of relying on stock images, and redefining content through thought leadership.

-For most brands, the crucial must-haves in a PR software are that it is easy to use, secure, scalable, stable, and compliant with local legislation – like GDPR in the EU.
-Here, we cover every part of the PR workflow and how software can help.
+For most brands, the crucial must-haves in a PR software or CommTech solution are that it is easy to use, secure, scalable, stable, and compliant with local legislation – like GDPR in the EU.
+Here, we cover every part of the Corp Comms workflow and how software can help.
 The right platform will have comprehensive features for each stage of the workflow.

 We also have a full list of features you should be on the lookout for here.